Asabeneh/charts/readme.md

 # JavaScript Chart

-How to create bar graph, histograph and circle graphs using pure HTML, CSS and JavaScript.
+How to create horizontal and vertical bar graph and circle graphs using pure HTML, CSS and JavaScript.

 ## [Chart Demo](https://asabeneh.github.io/charts/)